In researching a piece for another one of my blogs I came upon this gem of a dialogue between Billy Graham and Woody Allen.

 Tuesday, May 12, 2020

 Ed Farmer was a hero of mine from childhood and for a few minutes in 2004 I was a hero of his.
-The former White Sox pitcher and raidio announce passed away on April 1st of this year.
-Hear his what his former radio partner Ed Rooney had to say about working with Ed.
-Here is a video from last year where farmer relected on his life in baseball.
+The former White Sox pitcher and radio announcer passed away on April 1st of this year.
+Here is what his former radio partner Ed Rooney had to say about working with Ed.
+Here is a video from last year where farmer reflected on his life in baseball.

-From all I've read and herad about Farmer,this was his way.
-Heexcelled at relating to people on a personal level.
-After the panel He talked with me for about 5 minutes even though other people were waiting to talk with Him.
+From all I've read and heard about Farmer, this was his way.
+He excelled at relating to people on a personal level.
+After the panel, He talked with me for about 5 minutes even though other people were waiting to talk with him.
 Farmer would often address his radio audience as his friends and he seemed to truly treat and deem each person he encountered as a friend.

-After Farmer stopped playing he worked a short time as a scout and then in the White Sox front office and in 1991 started in the radio booth in a limited capacity.
+After Farmer stopped playing, he worked a short time as a scout and then in the White Sox front office and in 1991 started in the radio booth in a limited capacity.
 In 1992 he became the full time color commentator aside play by play man John Rooney.
-When Rooney left in 2005 after the world championship season, Farmer became the play by play announcer.
-In total nearly 30 years behind the microphone.
+When Rooney left in 2005 after the World Championship season, Farmer became the play by play announcer.
+Farmer logged in total nearly 30 years behind the microphone.

-I am confident that White Sox baseball will start again after the shelter in place lifts and that games will again be broadcasted on e achieved on and off the field.
+I am confident that White Sox baseball will start again after the shelter in place lifts and that games will again be broadcasted on again.
 The few times I saw Farmer in person I was always taken aback about how tall he was.
 At 6'5 He's nearly a half foot taller than myself and I'm no slouch.
-Now I realized that he had to be that tall because his personality , zeal , and love for the game would not fit in a smaller package.
+Now I realized that he had to be that tall because his personality , zeal , and love for the game would not readily fit in any smaller of a package.

 Muzak Lessons: An Apology to Gordy Jorian